jtblin/kube2iam/README.md

 ### Using on OpenShift

+#### OpenShift 3

 To use `kube2iam` on OpenShift one needs to configure additional resources.

-A complete example looks like this:
+A complete example for OpenShift 3 looks like this.
+For OpenShift 4, see the next section.
 ```yaml
 ---
 apiVersion: v1